Do I Need a New Pool Filter? Complete Replacement Guide

 Quick Assessment

-Determining whether you need a new pool filter depends on your filter type and several key indicators.
+Catch a failing pool filter early and you're looking at a simple replacement — wait until your pump burns out from overwork and you'll be facing a repair bill ten times the cost.
 Most pool owners can evaluate their filter condition by examining physical damage, monitoring performance, and tracking cleaning frequency.
 The answer varies significantly between cartridge filters (replaced annually), DE filters (grids replaced every 5-7 years), and sand filters (media replaced every 10-15 years).

 Signs Your Filter Needs Replacement